 Even with the lowest configuration, this Chromebook is far more phenomenal than its competitors which generally feature an Intel Celeron, 4 GB of RAM and negligible storage capacity.

-All in all, if you value portability, then this is the best Chromebook for graphic design.
+All in all, if you value portability and you do not care much for the hybrid mechanism, then this is the best Chromebook for graphic design.

 4. Lenovo Flex 5 – 13.3″ – Affordable Chromebooks for Graphic Designers